pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 The fact that the pool also gets access to key material makes it less advisable to have a pool as a time source for another pool, as this increases the number of actors with access to the key material even further.

 The design above does avoid sharing key material between all time sources.
 As a consequence, a time source in the pool will not be able to break confidentiality or authenticity of traffic with other time sources of the pool.
 Furthermore, any traffic directly with the time source has no key material involved that is known to the pool.

+It must be noted that clients need to trust the pool to check the TLS certificates of the time sources.
+It is imperative that the pool does this correctly, and that it has a trusted source of time to be able to do revocation checks.

 ## Keep alive and denial of service attack risk